webpack/react-starter/README.md

   * Uses SourceUrl for performance, but you may switch to SourceMaps easily
 * Production
   * Server example for prerendering for React components
+  * Initial data inlined in page
-  * Long Term Cacheing through file hashes enabled
+  * Long Term Caching through file hashes enabled
   * Generate separate css file to avoid FOUC
-  * Minized CSS, HTML and javascript
+  * Minimized CSS and javascript
 * Also supports coffee-script files if you are more a coffee-script guy.
 * You can also require markdown or text files for your content.
 * Just require the files...